austin-1/recipes/desserts/muffin-tin-cookie-brownies.md

-# Salted Caramel Muffin Tin Cookie Brownies
+# Salted Caramel Muffin Cookie Brownies

 [&larrhk; Back to Desserts](./README.md)

-These Salted Caramel Muffin Tin Cookie Brownies combine rich, fudgy brownies with chewy chocolate chip cookies, all topped with a homemade caramel sauce and a sprinkle of sea salt for a perfect balance of sweet and salty flavors.
-Baked in individual muffin tins, they're a decadent treat that's easy to share and enjoy.
+These Salted Caramel Muffin Cookie Brownies combine rich, fudgy brownies with chewy chocolate chip cookies, all topped with a homemade caramel sauce and a sprinkle of sea salt for a perfect balance of sweet and salty flavors.
+Baked in individual muffin molds, they're a decadent treat that's easy to share and enjoy.

 Adapted from _ChatGPT_